SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 - inherit exception variable in the error page you direct to
 - can set error pages globally for all JSPs to use

+##### isErrorPage Attribute
+- set isErrorPage = true
+- indicates whether the page is an error page
+- use this as backup
+  - try to handle exceptions within your code